Chhayavad

 The first issue of Matvala, a notable magazine that played a significant role in the development of Chāyāvād.

 Chhayavad (ISO: ISO) refers to the era of mystical-romanticism in Hindi literature, particularly poetry, spanning approximately from mid-1910s to early-1940s.
 It emerged as a reaction to the didacticism of its previous poetic movement - the Dwivedi era - as well as the courtly traditions of poetry.

-It was marked by a renewed sense of the self and personal expression with an increase in romantic and humanist content.
-It is known for its leaning towards themes of love and nature, as well as an individualistic reappropriation in a new form of mysticism.

-The movement is typically attributed to Jaishankar Prasad, Suryakant Tripathi Nirala, Sumitranandan Pant, and Mahadevi Varma, often cited as the four pillars of Chāyāvād.
-Their writings reflected a conscious blending of classical Indian heritage with occidental sensibilities.
-The movement delved into love as a spiritual and transformative force, reverence for nature as a source of solace, and the individual's quest for identity and connection with the divine.
-These themes incorporated traditional values with the evolving ideas of freedom and self-expression during the country's struggle for independence.

-It is characterized by a lyrical, poetic, and musical accomplishment of modern Hindi literature.
-Anchored in new sensibilities, it concluded with the rise of the experimental spirit of Prayogvad and the socially engaged Pragativad, together reflecting the dynamic evolution of Hindi poetry in the early 20th century.

 Etymology

 Swami Vivekananda and Rabindranath Tagore, both of whom exerted a strong influence on the Chhayavad literary movement.

 The literal meaning of chāyā carries various interpretations, including shade, such as from a tree or cloud; reflection, like that in a mirror; and shadow, as cast by an object.
 The suffix vād is the Hindi equivalent of the English suffix -ism.

 The term chāyā appears in the Upanishads, where it refers to the universe as a phenomenal reflection of transcendental reality.
 This interpretation is supported by the broader intellectual environment of that time, when figures like Vivekananda and Rabindranath Tagore were revisiting the Upanishads and introducing modern interpretations of ancient texts.

-Researchers have also proposed that the term may be associated with the reflection of the literary expression exemplified in Tagore's Gitanjali which itself was influenced by Romanticism of English literature.
+Researchers have also proposed that the term is associated with the reflection of the literary expression exemplified in Tagore's Gitanjali which itself was influenced by Romanticism of English literature.

 The first use of the term chāyāvād in the context of Hindi poetry is attributed to Mukutdhar Pandey, who introduced it through his collection of essays in 1920.
 Namvar Singh notes that the essays were presented with annotations, suggesting that commentaries on this poetic style already existed.
 Scholars agree that the essence of chāyāvād' began to take shape around the mid-1910s, predating its formal recognition in 1920.